What are Scleral Lenses?

 Does Insurance Cover Scleral Lenses?

 When it comes to scleral lenses, every insurance company is different.
 Some cover the examination and custom fitting, but not the actual lenses.
 Others may cover a portion of the cost or 100% of the cost, but only if other treatment methods have been exhausted.
-To understand the coverage and fees you can contact us or check with your specific insurance provider to understand the particulars.Our practice serves patients from Americus, Leesburg, Montezuma, and Albany, Georgia and surrounding communities.
+To understand the coverage and fees you can contact us or check with your specific insurance provider to understand the particulars.Our practice serves patients from Americus, Leesburg, Albany, and , Georgia and surrounding communities.